 5 Major Misconceptions About Hijabi Women

 Hijabi women are one of the most misunderstood groups.
-People on the outside of Muslim culture often don’t understand the nature of veiling, veiling requirements, and the intricacies of Muslim culture and women’s place in it.
-It’s easy for outsiders to be influenced by news, television, and other media that misconstrued what it means to be a hijab wearing woman.
-So, we are going to tackle five big misconceptions about hijabis, and how you can think more accurately about what they’re really like.
+People outside of Muslim culture often don’t understand the nature of veiling, veiling requirements, and the intricacies of Muslim culture and women’s place in it.
+It’s easy for outsiders to be influenced by news, television, and other media that misconstrued what it means to be a hijab-wearing woman.
+So, we are going to tackle five big misconceptions about hijabis and how you can think more accurately about what they’re really like.

 The Hijab Is Forced

-Theres is a major misconception in non-Muslim societies that the Hijab is something that is to be forced on women–which is simply incorrect.
-Wearing hijab is a choice that each Muslim woman should come to on her own terms.
-The choice to veil is part of a woman’s personal walk with God, and should be a choice of agency.
-Yes, there are places in the world where the hijab is forced upon women–but such circumstances are not the will of Allah, they are a perversion of Allah’s will.
+In non-Muslim countries, there is a great misunderstanding about the Hijab as something that should be imposed on women—which is just untrue.
+Every Muslim woman should choose to wear a hijab, depending on her own circumstances.
+The choice to veil is part of a woman’s walk with God and should be a choice of agency.
+Yes, there are places in the world where the hijab is forced upon women–but such circumstances are not the will of Allah; they are a perversion of Allah’s will.

-Men shall have a share of what they have earned, and women shall have a share of what they have earned.
-(Do not envy each other) but ask God to give you of His bounty.
+Men will have a part of what they have acquired; women will have a part of what they have earned.
+(Do not envy each other) but ask God to give you His bounty.
 God has knowledge of all things.
 (Qur‘an 4:31-32)

 Muslim Women are Conservative